stitts/fun_with_pipes/README.md

-Redirecting stdout to a buffer:
+Redirecting stdout and stderr to a local buffer:

     > g++ fun_with_pipes.cpp
     > ./a.out